Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 The main difference is between the algae cleaning abilities of both the shrimps.
 They do the work more efficiently than their imposters.
 Another difference that you can easily spot is between their activity.

-There is one more difference: the young ones of Amano shrimp need brackish water, whereas their imposters need freshwater to survive.
+There is one more difference: the young ones of Amano shrimp need brackish water, whereas their imposters need fresh water to survive.
 You can look for these differences before buying them from the store.

 Where to buy Amano shrimp?